 In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses: Measurement of Credit Losses on Financial Instruments.
 The current standard delays the recognition of a credit loss on a financial asset until the loss is probable of occurring.
 The new standard removes the requirement that a credit loss be probable of occurring for it to be recognized, and requires entities to use historical experience, current conditions, and reasonable and supportable forecasts to estimate their future expected credit losses.
 The standard is required to be applied using the modified retrospective approach with a cumulative-effect adjustment to net assets, if any, upon adoption.
-UNF is evaluating the impact of the new guidance to its financial statements and disclosures beginning in 2023.
+There was no impact on UNF's financial statements during the years ended December 31, 2023 and 2022.